-Grinnell Glacier Trail is a 9.8 mile heavily trafficked out and back trail located near East Glacier Park, MT that features a lake and is rated as moderate.
-The trail is primarily used for hiking, camping, fishing, and fly fishing and is accessible from July until September.
+Grinnell Glacier Trail is a 9.8 mile heavily trafficked out and back trail located near East Glacier Park, Montana that features a lake and is rated as moderate.
+The trail is primarily used for hiking, camping, fishing, and fly fishing and is best used from July until September.

 I have never seen anything more beautiful.
 I felt like I was hiking in Switzerland.
 Getting to see mountains all around was such an amazing experience.
 I was there during this past summer in June and I would recommend this hike to everyone.

 Beautiful.
 We went at the end of October, and basically had the trail to ourselves.
 A little strenuous, but doable (and I am not in great shape).
 The entire hike was unbelievably beautiful.

 This is an awesome hike.
 If you take the boat to the Swift-current pass can reduce the total round trip to 7.5m-8miles.
 All through the hike the scenery is beautiful !
 You also get to see the ice burgs floating in the water at the glacier.
 Worth all the hard work.

 Awesome hike.
 Long but not technical with gradual incline to the glacier.
 Continue on past glacier to Angel Wings summit for a bonus.
 Oh yeah, bring bear spray!